RaphielGang/Telegram-Paperplane/README.md

 - Start the userbot: `python3 -m userbot`

+#### Running on Windows:

+- Use the exclusive script provided

+- Setup the config as in linux

+- Pip install just telethon

+- Start the bot `python3 windows_startup_script.py`

 ### Commands available(will be constantly updated):

 -----`.` stands for any random character, it is made for the ease of the user------